iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 have failed to reproduce even their own work, let alone that of another scientist.
 While initiatives like
-[Papers With Code](https://paperswithcode.com/) are helping to encourage reproducibilty in the industry, there's still work to be done.
+[Papers With Code](https://paperswithcode.com/) are helping to encourage reproducibility in the industry, there's still work to be done.
 He notes DVC as a part of the solution to this problem along with other tools to round out the whole picture.
 Check out the article for good food for thought and other resources!